sifive/freedom-u-sdk/README.md

 solution is to wait and try again later (or ask someone for a copy of that source repository).

-Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built.
+Once the submodules are initialized, run `make` and the complete toolchain and images will be built.
 The completed build tree will consume about 14G of disk space.

+## Updates from previous freedom-u-sdk versions

+The compiler toolchain vendor string has changed to 'riscv64-sifive-linux-gnu', and the easiest (but slowest) way to update is remove the entire 'work/*' set of directories and re-run make.

 ## Upgrading to U-boot for booting the Freedom Unleashed dev board

-Once the build of the SDK is complete, there will be a new u-boot FIT image under 'work/image.fit'.
+Once the build of the SDK is complete, there will be a new u-boot FIT image under 'work/image-(GITID).fit', where GITID is the short git has of the commit to freedom-u-sdk the image was build from.
 This can be copied to the first partition of the MicroSD card, which should be formatted as an MSDOS partition and contain a file called 'uEnv.txt' which contains the default U-boot environment.
 This file can be edited to change boot behavior.
 See the inline comments in the file for further information.
 (The file can be found in conf/uEnv.txt as well)

 To boot U-boot, the currently supported method is to set the mode select switches to boot from the SDcard, and have U-boot on an SDcard, which can be